 VuGen -> Runtime Setting -> General -> Miscellaneous -> Multithreading

 Here, you will find 2 radio buttons “Run Vuser as a thread” and “Run Vuser as a process”.
 You need to select one of them for your test.
-What are the criteria of selection that will be discussed later in this post?
+What are the criteria for selection that will be discussed later in this post?

-As per Java Multithreading definition, both processes and threads are independent sequences of execution, so running a Vuser as a thread or as a process is an independent task for each Vuser.
-Having said that there are some major differences between both the options which are covered below:
+As per the Java Multithreading definition, both processes and threads are independent sequences of execution, so running a Vuser as a thread or as a process is an independent task for each Vuser.
+Having said that there are some major differences between the options which are covered below:

-Run Vuser as a thread vs Run Vuser as a process:
+Run Vuser as a thread vs. Run Vuser as a process: